JediDork/MQTTAlarmPanel/README.md

 # Currently in Development
 1. Settings menu to save config and avoid hard-coding.
-2. MQTT settings to include username/password.
+2. Add MQTT username/password to connection string (and add to settings menu).
-3. Call Piezo as task instead of using Sleep
 4. Add Night/Day to settings menu
 5. Bug fix: Check for network connection prior to attempting connection to MQTT service
+6. Add PIR service to indicate where sensors are being triggered
+7. Start a screensaver after a while